 “Fireman’s Cap” Coral Bean (Erythrina x bidwillii)

 This is one of those plants that literally stopped me in traffic the first time I saw it.
-I was driving down Bee Cave’s Rd here in Austin, Texas about 10 years ago and just as I was passing by Barton Springs Nursery I did my usual “sneak a peek” as I drove by and some how for the first time I noticed an enormous plant with humongous red flower spikes.
-Now I swear I am usually a decent driver, but I nearly crashed my car spinning into the parking lot to see what the heck this plant was.
+Many years ago I was driving down Bee Cave’s Rd here in Austin, Texas and just as I was passing by Barton Springs Nursery I did my usual “sneak a peek”.
+As I drove I noticed an enormous plant with humongous red flower spikes.
+Now, I swear I am usually a decent driver, but I nearly crashed my car spinning into the parking lot to see what the heck this plant was.

-When I first laid eyes on this Texas native jewel I knew it was love at first sight.
-The Fireman’s Cap Coral Bean is a full sun to part sun plant that is a completely drought tolerant, deciduous perennial.
-It is a super fast grower once established and is an amazing specimen in the garden.
-With its 2 ft long blood-red flower spikes and long tubular petals, it is also a huge hummingbird attractor and is hardy in zones 8-10.
+Fireman’s Cap is a deer resistant, drought tolerant, deciduous perennial.
+It is a super fast grower once established and is an amazing specimen in the Xeriscape garden.
+With 2 ft long blood-red flower spikes and long tubular petals, it is also a huge hummingbird attraction.
 I cannot tell you the compliments I have gotten on this plant and how few people have ever seen one.
-It is striking in every way as it has really awesome bright green spaded leaves, and the base of it with each dormant season becomes a gnarled, twisted tree trunk that with each passing season becomes an even more interesting feature of the plant.
-Reaching up to 8’x8′ (taller further south of here) at maturity it definitely takes up some real estate, but this is absolutely one of those plants you want to make room for.
+It is striking in every way as it has really awesome bright green spaded leaves.
+Additionally, with each passing season the trunk becomes gnarled and twisted which becomes yet another interesting feature of this plant.

 Now go get your garden on!